Jaswanthh22/Ai_Browser_Navigator/README.md

 ##  Features

 -   **Natural Language Understanding**
-    Users can provide simple instructions like:
+    Users can provide simple instructions like in the form of text or speech:

     -   _"Search for laptops under 50k and list top 5"_